Environmental Protection Agency (EPA).

 To ensure that a variety of issues and opinions were considered during the development of this effort, EPA requested feedback from several key stakeholder groups.
 Starting in May 2012, EPA presented the concept, draft guidance document, and draft graphic to OPP's federal advisory committee, the Pesticide Program Dialogue Committee (PPDC), which represents various industry groups, non-governmental organizations, public health professionals, state, local, and tribal governments, and federal agencies (Refs.
 3-5).
 Also beginning in May 2012, EPA asked state regulatory officials participating in the State-FIFRA Issues Research Evaluation Group's Pesticide Operations and Management (SFIREG POM) working committee for their reactions to the idea (Refs.
 6-8).
 Additionally, in March 2013, EPA presented and received independent scientific advice from the Scientific Advisory Panel (SAP) on certain aspects of the effort (Ref.
 9).
 EPA's responses to the SAP's comments relating to the repellency awareness graphic are available in the docket for this notice (Ref.
 10).

 Throughout the development of this effort, EPA has also collaborated with experts at other federal agencies such as the Centers for Disease Control and Prevention (CDC) and the U.S. Department of Agriculture (USDA), among others.
 The USDA and CDC have supported EPA's efforts to provide clear and readily visible information about repellent products to consumers.
-The CDC has indicated that the graphic appears to complement their efforts to promote effective personal protection activities for the prevention of vector- borne diseases such as West Nile virus and Lyme disease (Ref.
+The CDC has indicated that the graphic appears to complement their efforts to promote effective personal protection activities for the prevention of vector-Start Printed Page 66700borne diseases such as West Nile virus and Lyme disease (Ref.
 11).

 EPA is providing this opportunity for the public to provide comments and input on the new repellency awareness graphic before it is implemented.
 Specifically, the Agency requests comment on the following: